 On our subsequent cross-country trips, we went one step further and let Holden try out the regular seat belt and put seat-kicking Milo in the CARES unit.
-This was also our strategy on the flight to Denmark last month.
+This was also our strategy on the flight to Denmark from San Francisco.

-If you’re still carrying car seats onboard airplanes, check out the PacBack by Cheeky Monkey: this is the thin strappy doohicky that converts your mammoth car seat into a backpack.
-It is useful and packs flat.
+If you’re still carrying car seats onboard airplanes, check out the lower profile nylon backpack for car seats: this is the thin bag thingie still converts your mammoth car seat into a backpack but it also packs up tiny.
 Get this if you have to bring car seats on board.
-We love ours and loan it out.
-It started to fray a little and we had it repaired.

 How to completely avoid packing a big car seat